Wildlander-mod/Support/Docs/FAQ.md

 This is intentional.
 Immersive HUD hides this functionality by default.
 To make the compass _temporarily_ visible again press the delete key.

 -   To make it permanently visible, change the MCM setting in Immersive HUD > Compass Activation > Key Press Toggles.
 Be sure to change the hotkey away from DEL.

 ---

-## Why isn’t my compass showing undiscovered locations?

-iCompass hides the locations by default.
-To restore your compass to vanilla setting, _uninstall by unchecking_ iCompass in MO2 and rerun Reqtificator.

-_Please note, installing or uninstalling mods during a playthrough may break your game and is not recommended_

----